FTC disclosure tour-de-force here. The following article was last updated on Dec 4, 2025 ...

 Horsepower for one.
 Modern fuel injection programming and engine design have radically increased power and efficiency output on both motorcycles and automobiles.
 The claimed horsepower for the 2022 CBR1000RR-R SP is a neck-snapping 215 and currently there are a half-dozen models from different manufacturers in the 200 hp range.

-This is reflected in top speeds.
-The 2005 Fireblade claimed top speed was 178mph and the 2022 Fireblade is electronically limited to 186mph but is capable of higher.
+Top speeds reflect this.
+The 2005 Fireblade claimed a top speed of 178 mph and the 2022 Fireblade hits an electronic limit at 186 mph but can go higher.
 Quarter-mile acceleration times reported in testing for the 2022 are in the same ballpark as the 2005 but trap speeds are faster.

 Digging Into The Archives

 The big question is: how do we gauge improvement?
 In my home state of Texas, motorcycle statistics reveal little.
-The issues are exacerbated by consistent problems that have little to do with rider skill: alcohol consumption and helmetless riding to name a couple.
+Consistent problems that have little to do with rider skill-alcohol consumption and helmetless riding, to name a couple-exacerbate the issues.
 All of the public service announcements, billboard projects, motorcycle safety training changes and other great-sounding plans have had about the same outcome in reducing deaths - virtually zero.
-Consistently, about 40 percent of motorcycles fatalities are alcohol-related.
+Consistently, about 40 percent of motorcycle fatalities are alcohol-related.

-As for skill, poor riding skills also contribute to the annual fatality rate, another issue that may not be helped by current rider aids.
+As for skill, poor riding skills also contribute to the annual fatality rate, another issue that current rider aids may not help.

 I considered racing lap times.
 Things have sped up over the last couple of decades but rider aids have confused the issue.
 If entry speeds are low enough not to exceed available traction, modern technology allows the rider to fully open the throttle and depend on the electronics to keep speeds within limits, preventing a crash.

 My next thought was that maybe lap times could be useful in determining progress.
 I found an excellent article by John Burns where he analyzed lap times from a couple of different tracks over a nearly twenty-year period.
-At Donnington Park and Phillips Island, lap times dropped around 15% over the years but he found it impossible to draw any solid conclusions.
+At Donington Park and Phillip Island, lap times dropped around 15% over the years but he found it impossible to draw any solid conclusions.

 I contacted the Central Motorcycle Roadracing Association, talked with nice folks but was unable to get any historical data to compare.